ashleyjmck22-hash/cardinals-ticket-weather-pipeline/README.md

 # Pipeline Components
 -Ticket activity data is loaded into the database.
--Weather forecasts are retrived using Open-Meteo API -Tickey and weather datases are joined and transformed into a final table.
+-Weather forecasts are retrived using Open-Meteo API -Ticket and weather datases are joined and transformed into a final table.
 - A single python script runs the full pipeline.
 The pipeline scripts are as structured as: pipeline --> ingest_tickey_data.py, pull_weather_data.py, transform_data.py, and run_pipeline.py

 # Pipeline Structure